qbead/qbeadWebsite/content/book/book.md

 </canvas>

-Are you looking for a suggestion of where to start?
-Below we have our recommended order.
+There is a lot going on in the map above, so below we have our recommended order for completing the lessons and adventures.
 However, this is just a recommendation!
 Depending on which activities you are excited by and your comfort with programming, then you may jump around.

 ## Getting Started